Hanif Rahbari Headshot

 Bio

-Hanif Rahbari received the Ph.D. degree in electrical and computer engineering from the University of Arizona (UA) in 2016.
+Hanif Rahbari received the Ph.D. degree in electrical and computer engineering from The University of Arizona (UA) in 2016.
 His dissertation was a blend of theoretical and experimental (software radio-based) research on transmission fingerprints obfuscation in wireless communications.
-He joined RIT as an Assistant Professor of Computing Security in Spring 2018 after a short-term affiliation with UA as a Senior Research Specialist and a brief experience as a Postdoctoral Associate at Virginia Tech.
-His broad research area is wireless security and communications, with emphasis on jamming, privacy-preserving physical layer, connected vehicles security, Internet of Things (IoT), Wi-Fi security, and 5G/6G.
-He was the lead researcher in developing the first ever modulation obfuscation technique, and the swiftest but highly disruptive jamming attacks against Wi-Fi systems.
-He also teaches undergraduate and graduate courses on wireless security.
+He joined RIT as an Assistant Professor in Spring 2018, following a short-term affiliation with UA as a Senior Research Specialist and a brief experience as a Postdoctoral Associate at Virginia Tech.
+His broad research interests lie in wireless security and communications, with emphasis on jamming, secure physical layer, connected vehicle security, Internet of Things (IoT), Wi-Fi security, and secure spectrum coexistence.
+He was the lead researcher in developing the first-ever modulation obfuscation technique, and the swiftest but highly disruptive jamming attacks against Wi-Fi systems.
+He also teaches undergraduate and graduate courses on cybersecurity and (wireless) networking.

 Areas of Expertise